 - PSY-40015: Dissertation

-- PSY-40043: Advanced Study in Social and Community Psychology
+- PSY-40051: Advanced Study in Applied Social and Political Psychology

 I am willing to supervise any research involving the application of social psychological theory and methods to address pertinent global and societal issues.
-I primarily work with the social identity approach to understand the social world, but I am open to complementing this perspective with tenets from other theoretical framework too.
+I primarily work with the social identity approach to understand the social world but I am open to complementing this perspective with tenets from other theoretical frameworks.
 I do not prefer supervising research utilising quantitative or qualitative methods – what determines the appropriateness of one method over another is the research question asked; I have extensive experience of conducting and supervising both quantitative and qualitative research.
 However, I do prefer supervising interdisciplinarily informed research – research engaging with perspectives from disciplines other than psychology.

 I am currently particularly interested conducting research addressing the following topics:

 - The (social and political) psychological underpinnings of international conflicts, particularly the conflict between India and Pakistan

-- The relationship between large-scale identities (e.g., national or religious) and health behaviour and outcomes.
+- The relationship between large-scale identities (e.g., national or religious) and health behaviours and outcomes.